open-resources/physics_bank/docs/authoring_questions.md

 Welcome to the Open Problem Bank (OPB) in Physics.
 This repository contains the source code (including solutions) to the questions available publicly [here](https://firas.moosvi.com/oer/physicsbank).

-## How to create questions on the OPB
+## How to create questions on the OPBa

 First some general guidelines: